Pros and Cons of Living in Medellin

 What do expats in Medellin appreciate most about the local culture?

-"Lots of really friendly people in Colombia, If you are lost you must not be surprised if someone escorts you for half an hour to take you where you wanted to go," said a person living in Medellin.
+"Lots of really friendly people in Colombia, If you are lost you must not be surprised if someone escorts you for half an hour to take you where you wanted to go," remarked one in Medellin.

 What do expats find most challenging?